tkumar07/GiftTrackr/team/sprint01/lect03.md

 Scribed Discussion:

 No meaningful updates.

 People are preparing to setup their environments and do the first homework.

-Next task: Do Hw01.
-No current roadblocks
+Next task: Do HW1.

 No current roadblocks.